 Competitor Lesson 2: If you want to beat your competition, build a team that works better together.

-You can get further with $0 in funding than most teams can with over $1M in funding.
+You can get further with $0 in funding than many teams can with over $1M in funding.
 The way you accomplish this is simple.
 Cut out every ounce of fluff.
-You need to find awesome people who believe in your vision, all of your marketing should be free, and the development should be done by your own team
+You need to find awesome people who believe in your vision, find free marketing opportunities, and develop in-house software with your own team.

 Competitor Lesson 3: If you want to beat your competition, solve your problems with ingenuity, not money.

 “Not my job!”
 Well, at least not anymore.